databricks/spark-avro/README.md

 $ bin/spark-shell --packages com.databricks:spark-avro_2.10:2.0.1
 ```

 Unlike using `--jars`, using `--packages` ensures that this library and its dependencies will be added to the classpath.
 The `--packages` argument can also be used with `bin/spark-submit`.

-This library is cross-published for Scala 2.11, so 2.11 users should replace 2.10 with 2.11 in the commands listed above.

 ## Features